GSA/idmanagement.gov/_partners/trust-services.md

 We’ve categorized the service providers given below by type of identity and credential and what population is served:

-- [Government Identity Services](#government-identity-services) – Covers the FPKI Shared Service Providers (SSPs)
+- [Government Identity Services](#government-identity-services) – FPKI Shared Service Providers (SSPs)
-- [Business Identity Services](#business-identity-services) – Covers PIV-Interoperable (PIV-I), and other PKI certificates
+- [Business Identity Services](#business-identity-services) – PIV-Interoperable (PIV-I), and other PKI certificates
-- [Trust and Auditing of Services](#trust-and-auditing-of-services) – Covers PKI Bridges that are cross-certified into the FPKI
+- [Private Sector PKI Trust Framework](#private-sector-pki-trust-framework) – Private sector PKI Bridges that are cross-certified into the FPKI

 ## Government Identity Services